Coding4Hours/Hydrogen-Node/README.md

 <h3 align="center">Hydrogen-hub</h3>

   <p align="center">
-    Eternal Box is a hub for students who are bored at school!
+    Hydrogen-hub is a hub for students who are bored at school!
     <br />
-    <a href="https://github.com/Eternal-Network/Eternal-hub/issues">Report Bug</a>
+    <a href="https://github.com/Hydrogenv-Network/Hydrogen-hub/issues">Report Bug</a>
     ·
-    <a href="https://github.com/Eternal-Network/Eternal-hub/issues">Request Feature</a>
+    <a href="https://github.com/Hydrogen-Network/Hydrogen-hub/issues">Request Feature</a>
   </p>
 </div>